MartAlae-AAGP/AAGP/README.md

 4) Activate the new environment: `conda activate aagp_demo`
 5) Navigate to the `Windows` folder where the code was extracted: `cd "C:\Users\YourUserName\Downloads\AAGP-main\AAGP-main"`
 6) Install git: `conda install -y git`
-7) Run the code in the directory: `python "Figure 3.py"`
+7) Run the code in the directory: `python "Figure3.py"`
 8) When the code completes, it will output `Figure 3.jpg` which can be opened via the file explorer.

 ### UBUNTU Linux (Without Anaconda)